-Captain John Edwards, a huntsman during the 19th century, bred a dog in the hopes of developing a canine with impeccable hunter skills.
-After 40 years of development, the Sealyham Terrier emerged and was first introduced to the Sealyham estate.
-It was strategically bred with white coat feature so the hounds would not confuse them for their prey as they hunt under the quarry.
-The Sealyham Terrier proved to be a successful breed as it is extremely good at hunting badgers, otters, and foxes.
+Captain John Edwards, a huntsman during the nineteenth century, bred a dog in the hopes of developing a canine with impeccable hunter skills.
+After forty years of development, the Sealyham terrier emerged and was first introduced to the Sealyham Estate.
+It was strategically bred with white coat feature, so the hounds would not confuse it for their prey as it hunts under the quarry.
+The Sealyham terrier proved to be a successful breed as it is extremely good at hunting badgers, otters, and foxes.

 Unfortunately, no record of its exact breeding programme could be found.
-Its specific breed origin is unidentifiable but it could be classified with the Terrier family.
-The Sealyham Terrier was documented by the American Kennel Club in 1911.
+Its specific breed origin is unidentifiable, but it could be classified with the Terrier family.
+The Sealyham terrier was documented by the Kennel Club UK in 1911.
 However, there is no rise in its number since then.
 It was not until the 1920s when the breed found its popularity in the UK.

-Sadly, over the years, the breed numbers registered with The Kennel Club fell.
-As a result, the Sealyham Terriers is considered as a vulnerable native breed.
+Sadly, over the years, the breed numbers registered with the Kennel Club fell.
+As a result, the Sealyham terrier is considered a vulnerable native breed.

 For such a small dog breed, it has sturdy hindquarters, strong front legs, and muscular back legs with well-developed thighs.

-Sealyham is not as fierce as compared to the other terrier breeds but instead it is calmer by nature.
+The Sealyham is not as fierce as compared to the other terrier breeds, but instead it is calmer by nature.
 However, bear in mind that even with its laid-back attitude, it still needs constant exercise and activities.
 This breed loves to hunt and would protect its territory.

-Just like any other dogs, the Sealyham Terrier needs socialisation so it will grow up to be an outgoing mature dog.
-Gradual exposure to noises, people and other animals are recommended after they have been fully vaccinated.
+Just like any other dogs, the Sealyham terrier needs socialisation, so it will grow up to be an outgoing mature dog.
+Gradual exposure to noises, people, and other animals are recommended after it has been fully vaccinated.
 Keep your eye on your dog during public walks because it is naturally curious and could wander alone.

-Follow a set mealtime consistently and feed the same food your Sealyham Terrier is used to in order to avoid stomach upsets.
-However, if you need to switch to another type of high-quality food, do so gradually.
-This helps your canine adjust accordingly without complications.
-Puppies must be fed 3-4 times a day whilst adult Sealyham Terrier can be fed twice a day.
+Follow a set mealtime consistently, and feed the same food that your Sealyham terrier is used to in order to avoid stomach upsets.
+A Sealyham puppy must be fed three to four times a day, whilst an adult Sealyham terrier can be fed twice a day.

-For a 2-6 months old Sealyham puppy, feed it 125–173 g of food daily, depending also on its size and activity level.
-For a 7-10 months old Sealyham, feed it 121–132 g of food daily.
-When it turns 11 months and beyond, it can be given adult food.
+For a two- to six-month-old Sealyham puppy, feed 125–173 g of food daily, depending also on its size and activity level.
+For a seven- to ten-month-old Sealyham, feed 121–132 g of food daily.
+When it turns eleven months and beyond, it can be given adult dog food.

 The adult Sealyham weighing 8 kg should be fed about 115–134 g of food daily, also taking into consideration its activity level.
-For those 9 kg and above, the daily recommended portion ranges from 126-146 g.
+For a Sealyham terrier that weighs 9 kg and above, the daily recommended portion ranges from 126 to 146 g.

-The average Sealyham’s lifespan is between 12 and 14 years.
+The average Sealyham’s lifespan is between twelve and fourteen years.
 Although a sturdy canine, this breed is known to be affected by the following health conditions:

-As a dog created to hunt, the Sealyham Terrier should be exercised for at least 40-60 minutes every day.
+As a dog created to hunt, the Sealyham terrier should be exercised for at least forty to sixty minutes every day.
 The more tired this pooch is, the happier it will be, so going beyond the minimum time is a welcome treat.